Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 The Neighborhoods

-Both zones sit in north central Austin with easy access to the North Lamar corridor, Walnut Creek Metropolitan Park, and major employment centers.
+Both zones sit in northeast Austin with easy access to the North Lamar corridor, Walnut Creek Metropolitan Park, and major employment centers.
 The neighborhoods share a similar mid century character and price range.
 St. Johns (Pickle zone) has a slightly more walkable, urban feel.
 Georgian Acres and Dean Terrace (Barrington zone) offer quieter residential streets with larger lot sizes.

 Browse all homes zoned to Pickle Elementary or homes zoned to Barrington Elementary.